UK Merchant Accounts Comparison: Our 2024 Guide

 Barclaycard also has 24/7 fraud monitoring, which means that suspicious transactions are flagged as soon as they appear, keeping your business and customers safe.

-Reasons to avoid Barclaycard and alternatives
+Reasons to avoid Barclaycard and top alternatives

 Signing up to a merchant account with Barclaycard requires you to have a Barclays business account.
 If you don’t already have one and don’t want to switch, we suggest you look at Clover, which allows you to choose the bank of your choice.